 VOTING.
 In regard to the voting of all proxies with respect to a Fund, the Sponsor has instructed the Trustee to vote the shares held by the Trust in the same proportion as the vote of all other holders of the shares of such Fund.
-With respect to a rights offering, as described in the Dilution section above, the Trust may not accept any additional securities of the Funds.
+With respect to a rights offering, as described in the "Dilution" section above, the Trust may not accept any additional securities of the Funds.

 COMMON STOCK.
-Since many of the Funds included in the Trust have portfolios that consist primarily of common stocks of domestic or foreign issuers, an investment in Units of the Trust should be made with an understanding of the risks inherent in any investment in common stocks, including the risk that the financial condition of the issuers of the Securities may become impaired or that the general condition of the stock market may worsen.
+Since the Trust invests in common stock of BDCs, an investment in Units of the Trust should be made with an understanding of the risks inherent in any investment in common stocks, including the risk that the financial condition of the issuers of the Securities may become impaired or that the general condition of the stock market may worsen.